"My company does not regard IT as a business partner."

 Change Agents Elaborate on the Key Take-Aways

-The following eXpander episodes from change agents highlights the critical success factors.
+The following eXpander episodes from change agents highlight the critical success factors.

 Mark Geschke asks: What are the most common beliefs that hold you back?
 This IT Leader coaching session indeed exposes the key limiting beliefs that hold us back.
 Knowing about these is the first step to get them out of the way.
 The next step is to identify one limiting belief that is very true for you, then work on it!